 Honey has been harvested for food by humans since prehistoric times.
 It is used as it is or as an ingredient in meals, baking and drinks.
-Honey contains a lot of sugar and should therefore not be eaten in small quantities.
+Honey contains a lot of sugar and should therefore not be eaten in large quantities.
 Honey has been used a folk medicine for millennia.
 It is useful for soothing sore throats and suppressing the urge to cough.
 It is a mild salve for treating skin conditions, burns, cuts and abrasions.
 Mainly due to it’s acidity honey is anti-bacterial.
 Manuka honey, a product from New Zealand, is particularly efficacious and in tests has proven to kill over 250 types of bacteria.
 It is an antioxidant and as such may help in the prevention of cancers and also reduce the ravages of the ageing process, although there is no concrete evidence to prove this.
 Honey naturally contains bacteria and yeasts/fungi.
 This means that it may be unsafe for people with a weakened immune system.

 Beeswax is a bi-product of the honey industry but in many ways it is more useful and probably more important as a resource than honey.
 It is flammable and has been used to make candles for millenia.
 It’s waxy properties make it a useful sealant from moisture.
 As a coating on leather or fabrics it keeps moisture out.
 As a salve/moisturiser on skin, leather or wood it helps keep moisture in.
 It also acts as a sealant to prevent air and moisture from metal tools.
 It is not toxic and edible (albeit indigestible), so it also works as a seal on cheeses and preserves.
 It is also a good lubricant.
 A nail or wood screw will be easier to insert if they are coated with beeswax.
 Likewise thread is often waxed to make it easier to sew.
 A sticking drawer or cupboard door can be fixed with a little beeswax.
 Read more about the uses of beeswax.